Skip to main content

 • Hold weekly office hours for walk-in and scheduled appointments with club leaders.

-• Attend & facilitate monthly Inter-club Council meetings.
-ICC occurs at during regular meetings at the Taylorsville Redwood, South City, and Jordan campuses.
+• Attend & check-in clubs at monthly Inter-club Council meetings.
+ICC occurs at during regular meetings at the Taylorsville Redwood Campus.

-• Attend & facilitate Club Conference trainings each semester.
+• Attend & check-in clubs at the semesterly Club Conference trainings.
 Dates outlined in the Peer Leader agreement.

 • Visit 7 SLCC campuses – Taylorsville Redwood, South City, Jordan, Westpointe, West Valley, Miller, and Herriman campuses.